hackclub/hackclub/workshops/discord_message_bot/README.md

 client.msgs = require('./msgs.json')
 ```

-The [fs](https://nodejs.org/api/fs.html#fs_file_system) is a file system node module.
+[fs](https://nodejs.org/api/fs.html#fs_file_system) is a file system node module.
 It allows you to interact with file systems, which we will need later when writing to your JSON file.

 We then specify that our JSON file will have messages written to it.

+At the bottom of the `index.js` file, add:

 ```js
 client.once('ready', () => {
   console.log('Ready!')
 })
 ```

-- Under our previous statements, add this code.
-- This code lets you know the bot is on when you run it.
+This code lets you know the bot is on when you run it.

 ## Write Command

+Yay!
+We've successfully completed our initial setup!

 <img src="https://i.pinimg.com/originals/ca/38/b8/ca38b8f7e096956f258d406a7820c7ba.gif" width="380" alt="Snoopy Gif">

-Now let's start with the write message command.
-This will allow you to add your own custom messages.
+Now let's start with a command that allows you to add your own custom messages.
 The user will provide a key that the message will be saved to and the message itself.

 <img src="https://cloud-kb9kganvz.vercel.app/write_message.png" width="380" alt="Write Command Example">

+We'll want the bot to respond to `!write {messageKey} {message}`.

-Within your client.on brackets add this if statement.
+Within your `client.on` brackets add this if statement:

 ```js
 client.on('message', (message) => {